roytanck/disable-floc/readme.txt

 == Description ==

-This plugin adds a HTTP header to your WordPress website that disables Google's FLoC tracking.
+This plugin adds a HTTP header to your WordPress website that disables Google's "Federated Learning of Cohorts" tracking.
 The following header will be added:

 `Permissions-Policy: interest-cohort=()`